Print

 2. In a bowl, combine the oats, cinnamon, ginger, nutmeg, baking powder, salt, maple syrup, molasses, applesauce, eggs, milk, melted butter, and vanilla.
 Stir until combined.

-3. Fold in the diced pear and 1/4 cup of the toasted pecans (see toasting notes below).
+3. Fold in the 1 cup diced pear and ¼ cup of the toasted pecans.

 4. Transfer batter to the prepared dish.
-Top with a few pear slices and remaining toasted pecans.
+Top with a few pear slices and additional toasted pecans.

 5. Bake until the center is set, 30-35 minutes.

-6. Remove from oven and let sit for 10 minutes before serving.
+6. Remove the pan from the oven and let sit for 10 minutes before serving.

 Notes

-* Egg-free option: Mix 2 tablespoons ground flax meal with 3 tablespoons water in a small bowl.
-Mix well and let stand 5-10 minutes to thicken before using in place of the eggs in this recipe.
+For an egg-free option, make a flax egg to replace the 2 eggs: Mix 2 tablespoons ground flax meal with 3 tablespoons water in a small bowl.
+Mix well and let stand 5-10 minutes to thicken, then add in Step 2 where the eggs would be added.

 Nutrition Information